ohler55/ojg/benchmarks.md

 # OjG Benchmarks

 Benchmarks were run on a MacBook Pro with a 2.8 GHz Quad-core I7.
+Higher number are better in all cases.

 ```
 JSON Path Get